dideler/money.ex/README.md

 # money.ex

 Very simple library for money representation in Elixir.

-This was made for personal use in a toy project.
-It's not battle tested and is feature incomplete.
-I do not suggest using it in your projects.
+Made for fun and personal use in a toy project.
+Not battle tested and feature incomplete.
+Not recommended for use in your own projects.

 ## Installation